linkedin/DuaLip/docs/index.rst

-DuaLip: Dual Decomposition based Linear Program Solver Documentation
+DuaLip: Dual Decomposition based Linear Program Solver
 ====================================================================

 DuaLip is an extreme-scale Linear Program (LP) solver based on Apache Spark.
 It solves structured LP problems of the following form arising from web-applications: